thendo991/CleanCity/docs/functional-requirements.md

 ## 📝 **6.
 Content Management Requirements**

 ### **6.1 Blog System**
-**FR-031:** The system shall display educational blog posts about waste management.
+- The system should have a blog feature related to waste management.

-**FR-032:** The system shall allow users to read blog articles with rich text formatting.
+- Users should be able to interact with blog content in some way.

-**FR-033:** The system shall allow users to comment on blog posts.
+- There should be some way for users and/or admins to manage blog posts.

-**FR-034:** The system shall allow admins to create, edit, and delete blog posts.

-**FR-035:** The system shall support blog post categories and tags.
+- The blog may support categories, tags, or other organizational features.

 ### **6.2 Awareness Section**
 **FR-036:** The system shall display rotating eco tips every 5 seconds.